 It’s not just your physical health that gets a boost when you add plants to your home or workspace, it’s your mind as well.
 It will help elevate moods and improve your ability to focus.
 Oxygen is a key component in our brain’s ability to think sharply and plants take in carbon dioxide while expelling oxygen.
 We are the exact opposite, taking in oxygen and expelling carbon dioxide.

 Plants have also been proven to reduce stress levels, which can greatly improve all areas of our life.
-The nerves, when anxious, can create negative energy that attracts negative vibrations and experiences, spiralling you into a hellish existence.
-Alternately, when your aura is full of positive emotions, we can attract positive experiences.
+When your aura is full of positive emotions, we can attract positive experiences.

-Because the laws of quantum physics prove that like attracts like, it’s a perfectly reasonable conclusion that has been backed by science.
 When stress levels go down, emotional positivity increases, thus allowing your attitude to alter your altitude in life, opening you to success, love, and miraculous manifesting abilities!
-This is not woo-woo hippie stuff either.
-The Law of Attraction is used by successful people and studied extensively amongst the world’s leaders of thought.
+The Law of Attraction is used by successful people and studied extensively among the world’s leaders of thought.

 When choosing plants, think about the amount of sunlight they will get and research what they require to thrive.
 If you’re putting them in your bathroom, find plants that need lots of moisture.
 If your plant will be in a hot room, opt for species like palms, ferns, and cacti that thrive on heat.
 You can also find plants that emit higher levels of oxygen than others!

 Try it out for yourself!
 Get plants that will thrive in your living or work environment and see how your mind and body start to shift over time!
 This might have an immediate effect or it might start to create new behaviors in you that are less stress-based and come from a more calm and healthy foundation.